roskzhu/SortingVisualizer/README.md

 # Sorting Visualizer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+A webpage that shows the logic behind common sorting algorithms such as merge sort, quick sort, bubble sort and insertion sort.
+Built with HTML, CSS.
+Live site:

+## Algorithms included on this page:

-In the project directory, you can run:
+* In the project directory, you can run:

 ### `npm start`